 We listen to you: Check out our FREE online Laptop Screen Blog which has answers to many frequently asked questions and is updated regularly.

 We go the extra mile: We aim not just to meet but to exceed your expectations.
 That is why we offer FREE fast support from our technical experts.
 We understand that your laptop screen is valuable.
 Your custom and satisfaction is just as valuable to us.
 That's why we don't just sell you the screen but have technical engineers on standby if you need them.
-In the unlikely event that the instructions above and the laptop screen replacement video aren't sufficient, we are just a friendly phone call away.
+In the unlikely event that the instructions above and the laptop screen replacement video aren't sufficient, you can log a support ticket via our Help Centre.

 What does laptop screen connector position mean?